Trump urges Iran to talk over nuclear program, cannot rule out military action

 “I guess you could say that always, right?
 I don’t want to say no, but hopefully that won’t happen.
 We have one of the most powerful ships in the world that is loaded up and we don’t want to do anything,” he said.

+Top members of the president’s national security team discussed Iran and other topics during what the White House called a routine meeting.

-Trump has expressed a willingness to meet Iranian leaders in the past to no avail and renewed that appeal in talking to reporters.
+Trump, who last year pulled Washington out of a 2015 nuclear deal between six world powers and Iran, has expressed a willingness to meet Iranian leaders in the past to no avail and renewed that appeal in talking to reporters.

 “What they should be doing is calling me up, sitting down.
 We can make a deal, a fair deal, we just don’t want them to have nuclear weapons - not too much to ask.
 And we would help put them back to great shape.”